I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

-So, I decided to go out and find some B2B companies that are actually getting it right.
-My goal is to walk you through some effective HubSpot chatbot examples, see what makes them tick, and then show you an AI-driven alternative that can seriously level up your website conversations without making you switch tools.
+I decided to go out and find some B2B companies that are actually getting it right.
+My goal is to walk you through some effective HubSpot chatbot examples, see what makes them tick, and then show you an AI-driven alternative that can complement your website conversations by working right within the HubSpot ecosystem.

 What is a HubSpot chatbot?